tldr-pages/tldr/COMMUNITY-ROLES.md

   _Note_: All members of the tldr-pages organization must make their membership public.

-- **Maintainers who have been helping out for a while should become org owners.**
+- **Organization members who remain active for a while should become organization owners.**
   Specifically: members of the tldr-pages organization who remain _active for at least 6 months_
   (see `https://github.com/tldr-pages/tldr/blob/master/MAINTAINERS.md#current-organization-members`)